-Understanding Liver Cancer: Early Signs and Risk Factors
+Learning about Liver Cancer: Early Diagnosis and Risk

-This guide explains liver cancer in clear terms.
-You will learn what it is, what to look for early, and what increases your risk.
+This book describes liver cancer in simple terms.
+You will find out what it is, what to watch early, and what predisposes you to it.

-Liver cancer is when liver cells grow abnormally.
-These cells form a mass called a tumor.
+Liver cancer occurs as a result of abnormal growth of liver cells.
+These cells create a body known as a tumor.
 There are two main kinds:

 This is the most common type.
-About 80 out of 100 liver cancers are HCC.
-It often appears in people with liver disease, like hepatitis or cirrhosis.
+Approximately 80 per cent of the liver cancers are HCC.
+It is commonly found in individuals who have liver disease, such as liver cirrhosis or hepatitis.

 Cholangiocarcinoma (Bile Duct Cancer)